 A grant refers to funds that are provided by an honoring institution, such as a department of the government, a foundation, or a corporation.
-The money is set aside by this institutions for specific purposes; for example, housing grants are moneys that are set aside to help pay for the cost of housing, and education grants are moneys that are intended to be used to cover the expense of higher education.
+The money is set aside by this institutions for specific purposes; for example, housing grants are money that is set aside to help pay for the cost of housing, and education grants are money that is intended to be used to cover the expense of higher education.
 Unlike a loan, a grant does not have to be repaid, which is the primary benefit of this type of funding.

 What you should know before applying

 There are grants available for various purposes.
 In order to qualify for grant funding, an application or a proposal must be submitted; however, only those who meet the qualifications for grant funding will be considered.
 Upon submitting an application or proposal, the issuing agency will review the information to determine whether or not an individual is, in fact, eligible.

 If you’ve thought about applying for a grant, you might be a little overwhelmed by the process.
 If you’ve never applied for one before, it can, indeed, be a tedious task.
 It doesn’t have to be though.
 Below, we share some simple tips that you can use to apply for – and hopefully secure – grant funding.

 Grants can make it possible to do so many things; things that you would not be able to do without the proper funding.
 However, it’s important to note that not everyone who applies or submits a proposal for a grant will actually receive one.
 First and foremost, you have to be eligible for funding; if you aren’t, then your request will be denied.
 Additionally, applying for grant funding is a lengthy and complex process.
 Therefore, it’s important to determine whether or not there are other sources of funding that you may be eligible for, and if so, whether those options or a grant would be a better option for your needs.

 2. Locate Grant Sources